 What to See in Valladolid

 Valladolid is home to several splendid museums, one of Spain's most stunning cathedrals, and even a makeshift urban beach—a little strip of sand along the river known as Playa de las Moreras.
 And, thanks to its location right in the heart of Spain's spectacular Ribera del Duero wine region, there's plenty of great vino to go around as well.
 Enjoy some Valladolid specialties with your glass of wine in the city's historic Plaza Mayor, such as suckling lamb, hot garlic soup, or potato and chorizo omelets.
-After filling up on tapas, continue with the history tour by visiting museums inside the once-homes of Christopher Columbus or writer Miguel de Cervantes.
+After filling up on tapas, continue with the history tour by visiting museums inside the former homes of Christopher Columbus and writer Miguel de Cervantes.